nextgis/docs_ngmobile/source/layer_settings.rst

    "FIELDS" vector layer settings tab.

 .. warning::
    The selected field will not be used for rendering features labels on the map.
-For label settings see "Style settings" above.
+For label settings see :ref:`ngmobile_style_settings`.

+.. _ngmobile_tab_general_settings:

 General settings
 ^^^^^^^^^^^^^^^^^^